jcossio/Js.BrowserChat/README.md

 `dotnet ef database update`

-This will executre the stored migrations to create the required tables to support the identity process.
+This will execute the stored migrations to create the required tables to support the identity process.

 In order for the user to join the chat, he/she needs to register or login to get access to the chat page.